 At Philips, we are conscious of our responsibilities towards society and the planet.
 It is our purpose to improve people's health and well-being through meaningful innovation.
 As such, we aim to improve the lives of 2.5 billion people a year by 2030.
+At Philips we define Lives Improved as a unique touchpoint between a Philips product (or several products) and an individual (user) in a given year that helps improve their health and/or well-being.
 To ensure we remain on track to achieve this goal, we have developed an integrated approach, that tells us how many lives have been improved by our products and solutions in a given year.
 We call this our lives improved model.
 Engaging with consumers and end-users encouraged us to make our calculation methodology publicly available, use references like the WHO definitions, and collaborate with the Harvard School of Public Health to measure our impact.